DragonSenses/visionize/architectural-decision-log.md

   }
 ```

+#### Manage card movement within and across lists

+feat: Manage card movement within and across lists

+Next thing we need to do is handle two cases for when we move cards within the same list or across different lists.

 - Handle the case for when user moves card within the same list

 docs: Comment card movement within the same list